 Students are expected to adhere to the lunch hour expectations.
 Lunch privileges may be denied, and alternative arrangements made for students not being respectful over the lunch hour.

-With the parent(s) and school, working together, the student understands his/her responsibility of being a student.
+With the parent(s) and school, working together, the student understands his/her responsibility of being a student and a good citizen.

 We believe that there are many positive aspects of parents and teachers working together to help children improve their behaviour.
 Students are encouraged to take responsibility for managing and directing their own behaviour in a mature way.